d12frosted/elpa-mirror/gnu/org-modern-readme.txt

   `org-modern' uses text properties, which are considered more future-proof.

-  The package is available on MELPA.
-You can install it with `package-install' if you have the MELPA package repository activated.
+  The package is available on GNU ELPA and MELPA.
+You can install the package with `package-install'.
 Then `org-modern' can be enabled manually in an Org buffer by invoking `M-x org-modern-mode'.
 In order to enable `org-modern' for all your Org buffers, add `org-modern-mode' to the Org mode hooks.

   ┌────
+  │ ;; Option 1: Per buffer
   │ (add-hook 'org-mode-hook #'org-modern-mode)
+  │ (add-hook 'org-agenda-finalize-hook #'org-modern-agenda) │
+  │ ;; Option 2: Globally
+  │ (global-org-modern-mode)
   └────

-  Try the following minimal setup in `emacs -Q' to emulate the looks of the screenshot above.
+  Try the following more extensive setup in `emacs -Q' to reproduce the looks of the screenshot above.

   ┌────
   │ ;; Minimal UI